SrikarNulu/todo-list/README.md

 - ➕ Add new tasks easily
 - ✅ Mark tasks as completed
 - ❌ Delete unwanted tasks
-- 💾 Tasks persist in local storage (if implemented)
+- 💾 Tasks persist in local storage
 - 🖥️ Fully responsive using Bootstrap

 ---